Do the Right Thing: Plot

 The onlookers blame Sal for Raheem's death, despite Da Mayor's unsuccessful attempts to defuse the situation.
-Suddenly, Mookie grabs a trash can and throws it through the pizzeria's window, sparking the crowd to destroy it.
-Smiley sets the building ablaze, and Da Mayor pulls Sal, Pino, and Vito away from the mob, which turns toward the Korean market across the street to destroy it, too.
-Sonny, the owner, eventually dissuades the group.
+Suddenly, Mookie grabs a trash can and throws it through the pizzeria's window, sparking the crowd to trash it.
+Da Mayor pulls Sal, Pino, and Vito away from the mob, and Smiley lights a match, burning the pizzeria down to the chants of the crowd which had gathered.
+The mob then turns toward the Korean market across the street to destroy it, too.
+Sonny, the owner, eventually dissuades the group with the help of Coconut Sid.

 The police return with the fire department and riot patrols to extinguish the fire and disperse the crowd.
-The firefighters, after several warnings to the crowd, turn their hoses on the mob, enraging them and causing more arrests.
+The firefighters, after several warnings to the crowd, turn their hoses on the mob, enraging them, causing more violence and arrests.
+Da Mayor embraces Mother Sister as she wails over the chaos, while the main cast simply look on in a haze.
+Once the scene settles down, Smiley stumbles through the burnt out pizzeria, puts the photo of Martin Luther King Jr. and Malcolm X on the hall of fame, and grins.

 The next day, Mookie returns to Sal and demands his weekly pay.
 After an argument, Sal pays Mookie, and the two part.
 Mookie leaves to visit Hector as Mister Señor Love Daddy announces that the mayor of New York City has founded a committee to investigate the incident and dedicates a song to Raheem.

-An epilogue shows two quotations that demonstrate the dichotomy of the film's theme—one from Martin Luther King, who claims violence is never justified, and one from Malcolm X, who claims violence is "intelligence" when used in self-defense—and dedicates the film to six black people, five killed by police officers (Eleanor Bumpurs, Arthur Miller Jr., Edmund Perry, Yvonne Smallwood, and Michael Stewart) and one killed by a white mob (Michael Griffith).
+An epilogue shows two quotations that demonstrate the dichotomy of the film's theme—one from Martin Luther King, who claims violence is never justified, and one from Malcolm X, who claims violence is "intelligence" when used in self-defense—and dedicates the film to six Black people, five killed by police officers (Eleanor Bumpurs, Arthur Miller Jr., Edmund Perry, Yvonne Smallwood, and Michael Stewart) and one killed by a white mob (Michael Griffith).